EPCCed/eidf-docs/docs/safe-haven-services/open-ondemand/getting-started.md

 For DataLoch users, your home directory is not common to both the Open OnDemand VM and the back-end, so you cannot use the File Manager to browse files created by the container.
 However, another way of viewing these files will be described shortly.

-View the `outputs-NUMBER` directory and its files via the Open OnDemand File Manager:
+View the `outputs-NUMBER` directory via the Open OnDemand File Manager:

 1. Select the **Files** menu, **Home Directory** option to open the File Manager.
 1. Click **Home Directory**, to go to your home directory.
 1. Click `outputs-NUMBER` view the directory
 1. Click on `safe_data.txt` and `safe_outputs.txt` to view their contents.

-An alternative to the File Manager is to start an SSH session with the back-end and view the files via that, which can be done for any back-end.
+An alternative to the File Manager is to log in to the back-end and view the files there, which can be done for any back-end.

-View the `outputs-NUMBER` directory and its files via an SSH session:
+View the `outputs-NUMBER` directory within the a back-end:

 1. Select **Clusters** menu, back-end **Shell Access** option, to log into the back-end.
 1. Change into your home directory and view the directory and its files and their contents.